 Longline and other pelagic fishing vessels operating in the western Pacific and targeting pelagic species have the potential to interact with a range of protected species (such as marine mammals, sea turtles, and seabirds).
-Table 20 lists the species listed as endangered or threatened under the Endangered Species Act (ESA) that have the potential to interact with longline fisheries managed under the Pelagic FEP.
-This section provides the recent annual estimated or observed interactions of the longline fisheries with protected species, and a summary of the effects of the standard operation of the longline fisheries permitted under the Pelagic FEP with a comparison to incidental take statements (ITS) where relevant.
-We consider recent interaction rates, based on recent effort levels, to be the baseline condition for comparison of environmental effects of the alternatives in Section 4.
+Table 20 lists the species listed as endangered or threatened under the Endangered Species Act (ESA) that have the potential to interact with longline fisheries managed under the Pelagics FEP.
+This section provides the recent annual estimated or observed interactions of the longline fisheries with protected species, and a summary of the effects of the standard operation of the longline fisheries permitted under the Pelagics FEP with a comparison to incidental take statements (ITS) where relevant.
+We consider recent interaction levels to be the baseline condition for comparison of environmental effects of the alternatives in Section 4.